Information Systems

 Module description

-In this module we describe approaches, processes, methodologies and techniques commonly used for large-scale information systems development.
-We will cover the systems development life cycle (SDLC), including project initiation, analysis, design and implementation, addressing key aspects and techniques at each stage, such as the use of class and object diagrams.
-Several project methodologies are described, including Agile (Scrum) methodology.
+In this module we describe approaches, processes, methodologies and techniques commonly used for large-scale enterprise information systems (EIS) development.
+We start with enterprise architecture and place the systems development activity in the context of the enterprise IT estate.
+We then cover the systems development life cycle (SDLC), including project initiation, analysis, design and deployment, addressing key challenges and techniques at each stage.
+Waterfall and agile approaches are described, and Scrum is presented in more detail as an example of a popular software development methodology.
+We cover typical activities in the operation of EIS and describe the DevOps role and function.

-The module also incorporates insights into professional and legal issues surrounding information systems development.
+The module also incorporates insights into professional, legal and ethical issues associated with information systems, including the role of the information systems practitioner in society.

 Indicative syllabus